 There is no one answer to the challenges of cybercrime, cyber privacy, or the assault on our freedoms they represent.
 There is neither a silver bullet nor an easy road map for navigating today’s challenges or the next set of challenges that come our way.
 The security and privacy issues we face today did not exist on anything close to our scale even ten years ago.
 We are in uncharted territory and we need to make the map together.

 In today’s new normal, no one is as smart as everyone.

-The situation is analogous to what it was 50 years ago in the founding years of information security.
-That was when a group of IT professionals from insurance, banking, the aerospace industry, and others came together to learn together and began to grow a community of information security professionals.
+Information Systems Security Association and ISACA: Our situation is analogous to what it was 40 years ago in the founding years of information security.
+That was when a group of IT professionals from financial services, insurance, the aerospace industry, and others came together to learn together and began to grow a community of information security professionals.
 This was the birth of ISACA and the Information Systems Security Association, the birth of the cybersecurity profession.

 Our efforts support the higher purpose of advancing the common good.